eclipse-archived/codewind-operator/README.md

 **Ingress Note 1:** If you are installing into a hosted cloud platform, the ingress domain is usually displayed on your cloud service dashboard.

-**Ingress Note 2:** If you are installing into IBM Cloud and using an Openshift 3.11 cluster you can find the ingress domain using the command: `ibmcloud ks nlb-dns`
+**Ingress Note 2:** If you are installing into IBM Cloud and using an Openshift 3.11 cluster you can find the ingress domain using the command: `ibmcloud ks nlb-dns ls -c {yourClusterName}` The Ingress domain exposed to the Openshift Router have a hostname containing -0001 (rather than the default -0000) and appear similar to:

-The Ingress domain exposed to the Openshift Router will contain 0001 (rather than the default 0000) and appear similar to: `{yourclustername}-{uniqueid}-0001.{yourzone}.containers.appdomain.cloud`
+`{yourClusterName}-{uniqueid}-0001.{yourzone}.containers.appdomain.cloud`

 Installation example: